Broadband expansion

 Subsidised broadband expansion

-For telecommunications companies, the expansion of fibre-optic networks in rural areas is often unprofitable because the expansion costs are not in proportion to the expected revenues.
-To close this so-called profitability gap, the federal government and the state of NRW offer various funding programmes.
-The funding rate is regularly 80 or 90 percent.
-The remaining share must be covered by the municipalities' own funds.
-The city of Bocholt is taking advantage of this opportunity to gradually build up nationwide broadband coverage.
+The expansion of fibre optic networks in rural areas is often unprofitable for telecommunications companies, as the expansion costs are not in proportion to the expected revenue.
+In order to close this so-called profitability gap, the federal government and the state of NRW offer various funding programmes.
+The funding rate is regularly 80 or 90 per cent.
+The remaining share must be covered by the local authorities' own funds.
+The city of Bocholt is utilising this opportunity to gradually establish a comprehensive broadband supply.

-From 2019 to 2021, approximately 1,000 households could thus benefit from a subsidised broadband connection.
+From 2019 to 2021, around 1,000 households were able to benefit from a subsidised broadband connection.

-In order to enable further private households and businesses to benefit from a subsidised broadband connection, an application for the so-called Grey Spots subsidy was submitted in 2022.
+In order to enable further private households and companies to benefit from a subsidised broadband connection, an application was submitted in 2022 for the so-called grey area funding.
 Further information on this current project can be found in the section on grey area funding in the city of Bocholt.

-Finally, the Bocholt primary schools will receive a subsidised broadband connection by the middle of 2024.
-The project is being implemented in close cooperation between the city of Bocholt and Bocholter Energie- und Wasserversorgung GmbH.
-After completion, all schools in Bocholt will have a gigabit-capable connection, which is essential for digital networking in everyday school life.
+Most recently, Bocholt's primary schools received a subsidised broadband connection at the beginning of 2024.
+The project was implemented in close cooperation between the city of Bocholt and Bocholter Energie- und Wasserversorgung GmbH.
+All schools in Bocholt now have a gigabit-capable connection, which is essential for digital networking in everyday school life.

 Grey Spots Promotion in the City of Bocholt

-In areas where expansion is not profitable and a market failure is identified, the federal government and the Länder provide support with broadband funding (federal funding programme Gigabit).
-The Grey Spots Programme (so-called Light Grey Spots) is aimed at private households for which less than 100 Mbit/s are technically reliably available for download.
-In addition, socio-economic focal points, which include businesses and farms in particular, are generally eligible for funding regardless of a take-up threshold, as long as they are not already gigabit-capable.
+In areas where expansion is not profitable and a market failure is identified, the federal government and the federal states provide support with broadband funding (federal funding programme Gigabit).
+The grey areas programme (so-called light grey areas) is aimed at private households with less than 100 Mbit/s technically reliable download speeds.
+In addition, socio-economic focal points, which include companies and agricultural businesses in particular, are generally eligible for funding regardless of a take-up threshold, as long as they are not already gigabit-capable.

-The city of Bocholt has received a preliminary notice of approval for the funding project.
-Approximately 1,000 addresses outside the inner-city core area are expected to be upgraded.
-In the next step, the fibre optic expansion will be put out to tender by the city of Bocholt in an extensive Europe-wide tendering procedure.
-The contract is expected to be awarded at the end of May 2024.
-After that, it will be possible to make statements on a differentiated time schedule.
+The city of Bocholt has received a provisional approval notice for the funding project.
+Around 1,000 addresses outside the city centre core area are expected to be expanded.
+The fibre optic expansion is currently being put out to tender by the city of Bocholt in an extensive Europe-wide tendering process.

-For more information on the federal Gigabit funding, please visit the website of the project management organisation atene KOM.
+Further information on the federal Gigabit subsidy can be found on the website of the project organiser aconium.

 Self-financed broadband expansion in the city of Bocholt